edyan/deploy-that/README.rst

 - Run unit tests in local
 - If ``ci`` is True in config, wait before creating the tag that the CI tools gave a positive answer
 - Create tag from version defined above and push tags
-- Upload the package to PyPi
+- Update the package to PyPi

 Configuration File Reference